jivahire-com/cpp-thread-safe-cache/docs/debug_user_guides/silicon/gpio_cli_commands.md

 - **What happens if I set an invalid or conflicting mapping?**
   - The command will fail and print an error.
 - **Are changes persistent?**
-  - No. All changes via gpio CLI commands are temporary.
+  - No. All changes via afm CLI commands are temporary.
 Use `cfg_mgr_set` to update knobs for persistent changes.
 - **How do I restore defaults?**
-  - For changes made via the gpio CLI, reset the SoC to restore defaults.
+  - For changes made via the afm CLI, reset the SoC to restore defaults.
 - **How do I debug if a UART is not responding?**
   - Use `uart_get_afm` and `get_uart_ownership` to check current settings.
 Use `get_mux_table` to fetch the mux table for reference.